PareshNavalakha/object-diff/README.md

 To dos:
 1. Document usage examples
-2. Improve test cases
-3. Build renders for automated diff reports for Console, PDF and Excel formats.
+2. Build renderers for automated diff reports for Console, HTML, PDF and Excel formats.

 ## Getting Started